 - Access: Access is restricted and requires discretion and caution.

-- Photography: Capturing the railway atmosphere and the remains of infrastructure.
+- Photography: Capturing the railway atmosphere and the remnants of the infrastructure.

 - Exploration: Discover the different parts of the station and imagine past railway activity.